ojas/ojas/README.md

 I’m a craftsman at heart.
 On the keyboard, in the workshop, or in the studio…  <!-- kokoro --> I approach everything with care, clarity, reliability, and enduring quality. <!-- This mindset spans all areas of my life—it’s not just how I work, it’s how I engage with the world. -->

-If you've read this far, then I can trust you enough to tell you I once built a shipping container home and am on Netflix.
+If you've read this far, then I can trust you enough to tell you I once built a shipping container home that was on Netflix.
 Also a Lexus LFA once spoke to me <!-- The relentless persuit of perfection --> and I manifest an example in my garage. <!-- The Power of Dreams -->

 PS: My name is Ojas (pronounced ōjus).